Maha Navaratri (Sarada Navaratri) – 9 Nights

 Sri Rama Pattabhishekam

-The next day, which is Chaitra suddhadasami, Pattabhishekam or a grand crowning ceremony is conducted to Lord Rama.
+The next day, which is Chaitra suddhadasami, Pattabhishekam or a grand crowning ceremony is conducted for Lord Rama.

 In a similar manner to the previous day, the deities of Lord Rama and Sita are taken out in a procession instead of Lord Malayappa in the evening.
 After the procession, the deities are again reverently placed on the SarvaBhoopala Vahanam near the Bangaruvakili.